ejsmont-artur/php-circuit-breaker/README.md

 # Motivation & Benefits

 * Allow application to detect failures and adapt its behaviour without human intervention.
-* Increase robustness of services by addinf fail-safe functionality into modules.
+* Increase robustness of services by adding fail-safe functionality into modules.

 # Installation

-You can download sources and use them with your autoloader or you can use composer in which case all you nees is a require like this:

     "require": {
-        "geggleto/php-circuit-breaker": "*"
+        "geggleto/php-circuit-breaker": "^0.3"
     },

 After that you should update composer dependencies and you are good to go.